JakobKSvaneborg/gpaw/doc/tutorialsexercises/structureoptimization/recipes/recipes.rst

 =================================

 In the previous sections we reviewed the basics of structure relaxations.
-Here, we want to give some examples how to run and refine structure optimizations with GPAW.
+Here, we give some examples how to run and refine structure optimizations with GPAW.

 Fixed-cell relaxation
 --------------------------------